Back ground image of HeroRealtor logo phone_in_talk 065 083 2211 Line application logo HeroRealtor @ Line

-TM30 Thailand Immigration Requirements: Simple Guide for Landlords and Tenants
+TM30 Thailand Immigration Requirements: Simple Guide for Landlords and Foreign Tenants

 If you are renting a condo, house, apartment or serviced residence in Thailand, TM30 is one of the most important immigration records to understand.
 It is not a visa application.
-It is a residence notification that tells Thai Immigration where a foreign national is staying.
+It is a residence notification used to tell Thai Immigration where a foreign national is staying.

-For most foreign tenants, the landlord, property owner, building operator or host is responsible for filing TM30.
-However, tenants should still make sure it is completed, because a TM30 receipt may be requested when applying for a visa extension, residence certificate, re-entry permit or other immigration services.
+For most foreign tenants, the landlord, property owner, householder, building operator or host is responsible for filing TM30.
+However, tenants should still make sure it has been completed, because a TM30 receipt may be requested when applying for immigration services such as a visa extension, residence certificate, re-entry permit or other address-related processes.

 What Is TM30 in Thailand?

-TM30 is the common name for Form TM.30, officially used to notify Thai Immigration that a foreign national is staying at a particular address in Thailand.
+TM30 is the common name for Form TM.30, officially used to notify Thai Immigration that a foreign national is staying at a specific address in Thailand.

-In simple terms, TM30 applies when a foreigner stays in a hotel, condo, apartment, house, guesthouse, private residence or rental property in Thailand.
+In simple terms, TM30 applies when a foreigner stays in a hotel, condo, apartment, house, guesthouse, private residence, villa or other rental property in Thailand.

 Who Is Responsible for Filing TM30?